 |Year Property Taxes Due||Qualifying Year||Disposable Income Limit|

-You may bring all required documentation into our office and one of our staff will gladly assist you with filling out the application.
-Our office is currently open for walk-in requests with limited lobby capacity.
-Appointments are encouraged to reduce wait time.
-To make an appointment please contact us by phone at 360-778-5050 or by email at email@example.com.
+You may bring all required documentation into our office and one of our staff will assist you with filling out the application.
+Our lobby is currently open to walk-in requests with limited lobby capacity.
+Appointments are encouraged to reduce wait times.
+To make an appointment please contact us by phone at 360-778-5050 or by email at firstname.lastname@example.org.